-Headaches are very common in children and adolescents.
-In one study, 56% of boys and 74% of girls between the ages of 12 and 17 reported having had a headache within the past month.
-By age 15, 5% of all children and adolescents have had migraines and 15% have had tension headaches.
+Headaches aren’t just an adult problem.
+They’re very common for children and teens.
+In one study, 56% of boys and 74% of girls between ages 12 and 17 reported having a headache within the past month.
+Kids generally get the same types of headaches as adults do.
+By age 15, 5% of all kids have had migraines and 15% have had tension headaches.

-Most headaches in children are due to an illness, infection, cold, or fever.
-Other conditions that can cause headaches include sinusitis (inflammation of the sinuses), pharyngitis (inflammation or infection of the throat), or otitis (ear infection).
+Most kids get headaches because of an illness, infection, cold, or fever.
+Other conditions that can cause headaches include sinusitis (inflammation of the sinuses), and infections in their throat or ear.

-Most children and adolescents -- an estimated 70% -- who have migraines have an immediate family member who also suffers from them or who did in childhood.
-Children and adolescents with migraines may also inherit the tendency to be affected by certain migraine triggers, such as fatigue, bright lights, and changes in weather.
+About 70% of kids who have migraines have a family member who also has them or did in childhood.
+They may even have the same migraine triggers that a relative does, such as fatigue, bright lights, and changes in weather.

-Other migraine triggers can be stress, anxiety, depression, a change in routine or sleep pattern, loud noises, or certain foods, food additives, and beverages.
-Too much physical activity or too much sun can trigger a migraine in some children or adolescents, as well.
-In girls, changes during the menstrual cycle may trigger a bad headache.
+Other migraine triggers can be stress, anxiety, depression, a change in sleep patterns, loud noises, or some foods.
+Too much physical activity or too much sun can make a migraine start in some kids, too.
+Girls can also get them because of hormone changes when they get their periods.